jfodera/Weather-Music/lab5/README.md

       Prevents from going to webpage 1 to 2 page 118, scanning for vunerabilitiies

+   Proper Data management:
+      Do not allow for incorrect emails to be stored along with the same email used for 2 different accounts not allowes Page 284

 Citations:
    .envs: https://medium.com/chingu/an-introduction-to-environment-variables-and-how-to-use-them-f602f66d15fa
    changing the page url in js: https://www.tabnine.com/academy/javascript/how-to-redirect-url-javascript/